Top 10 Ways to Bring on Spring in Orlando

-The Big Easy comes to Universal Orlando complete with a bead-tossing parade (1.8 million beads!) and live music with bands and performers spanning the decades and genres during Universal Studios Mardi Gras, February 06 - April 16, 2016.
+The Big Easy comes to Universal Studios Orlando complete with a bead-tossing parade (1.8 million beads!) and live music with bands and performers spanning the decades and genres during Universal Studios Mardi Gras, February 4 – March 24, 2017.
 Laissez les bon temps rouler at the French Quarter Courtyard with jambalaya, gumbo and Zydeco music.

-Thirty million multi-color blooms are bursting at the most magical place on earth.
-The Epcot International Flower & Garden Festival, March 02 - May 15, 2016, features whimsical topiaries - the hottest royals from "Frozen", Anna and Elsa are among the newest botanical creations - Outdoor Kitchens for delicious farm-to-table eats, and live music on the weekends with the Garden Rocks concert series.
+Millions of multi-color blooms are bursting at the most magical place on earth.
+The Epcot International Flower & Garden Festival, March 1 – May 29, 2017, features whimsical topiaries — the hottest royals from "Frozen", Anna and Elsa are among the newest botanical creations — Outdoor Kitchens for delicious farm-to-table eats, and live music on the weekends with the Garden Rocks concert series.

-Spring is a splash at Legoland Water Park, which reopens in mid-March.
-Visitors can slide, soak and catch a wave before or after spending time at the 150-acre toy-brick inspired theme park that features rides, shows, and attractions.
+Spring is a splash at Legoland Water Park, which reopens in mid-March and is available as an add-on to regular LEGOLAND admission.
+Visitors can slide, soak and catch a wave before or after spending time at the 150-acre, toy-brick inspired theme park that features rides, shows and attractions.

 Orlando Watersports Complex

 If your idea of diving into fun doesn't include slides and water spouts, check out Orlando Watersports Complex.
-Not tied to a theme park, you can wakeboard, kneeboard and water ski whether you're just learning how to balance, or turning pro - dive in!
+Not tied to a theme park, it invites you to wakeboard, kneeboard and water ski. whether you're just learning how to balance or turning pro — dive in!

-Explore the Space Shuttle Atlantis, the Apollo/Saturn V Center, even have lunch with an astronaut.
+Explore the Space Shuttle Atlantis and Apollo/Saturn V Center, or even have lunch with an astronaut.
 Younger visitors have a Rocket Garden and Children's Play Dome to round out their out-of-this-world experience.

 Blue Springs State Park

-As a manatee refuge, the gentle giants are drawn to the warm water during the winter and spring.
+As this is a manatee refuge, gentle giants are drawn to the warm water during the winter and spring.
 That means you can see hundreds of manatees on the spring's overlooks.
-Hike, picnic and if you can't get enough - camp overnight.
+Hike, picnic and if you can't get enough — camp overnight.